rachelrj/confiant-coding-test-server-side/README.md

 # Confiant Coding Test

 This project should be ran locally alongside [the frontend](https://github.com/rachelrj/confiant-coding-test).
+This Node.js api uses:
+   * Express as the web application framework
+   * Typescript as the language
-This Node.js api uses Express and Typescript and Sequelize as the ORM for SQLite3
+   * Sequelize as the ORM
+   * SQLite3
+   * NodeCache

 To run the application :